argonautproject/subscriptions/connectathon-scenarios-201909/README.md

 - ?
 Work with authentication
     - REST-Hook
     - Websockets
+- ?
+Multiple Notifications in a single bundle
+- ?
+Explore _include on Topics

 For clarity in this document, the following words are defined as follows: